samuelnovaes/routerfy/README.md

 # Important

-In case of crating a router with `routes/foo.js` and `routes/foo/index.js`, the priority is `routes/foo/index.js`.
+In case of creating a router with `routes/foo.js` and `routes/foo/index.js`, the priority is `routes/foo/index.js`.